 Although Anyone can be at Risk for this Disease, it is More Common for Certain Ethnicities

 More than 120 different gene variants that can cause hATTR amyloidosis have been discovered.
 In the United States, the most common gene variants are V122I, T60A, and V30M.
 Different variants are often associated with specific sets of symptoms.
 However, each patient is different and may present with a wide range of symptoms.

-The V122I variant often affects African American patients in their 50s and 60s.
+The V122I variant more commonly affects African American patients in their 50s and 60s.
 Approximately 4% of African Americans are carriers of a V122I variant.
 Symptoms typically involve the nerves and heart.
 Nerve damage can lead to communication problems between the brain and the rest of the body, including the arms and legs.
 This may lead to a range of symptoms, including loss of voluntary movement of the hands and feet, and loss of sensitivity to temperature.
 Heart damage can lead to heart failure.

-The V30M variant often affects Japanese and Portuguese patients in their 30s into their 60s.
+The V30M variant more commonly affects Japanese and Portuguese patients in their 30s into their 60s.
 Symptoms typically involve the nerves.
 People of Portuguese descent may experience symptoms at a younger age.
 Eighty-seven percent of people of Portuguese descent, who were diagnosed with hATTR amyloidosis in one study, experienced symptoms before age 40.

 Consider Genetic Counseling and Testing

 If you experience symptoms or become aware of a family history of hATTR amyloidosis, speak to your doctor to find out the right action plan.
 If your doctor thinks you may be at risk for the disease, they may recommend you work with a genetic counselor.
 Genetic counselors are trained healthcare professionals who can:

 - Work with people who are considering a genetic test and provide guidance after a test

 - Help people understand genetics, inheritance, and potential implications of genetic testing